-GIS began construction of its new 75,000 sq. ft.
-LEED certified research building (targeting LEED Platinum certification) on the RIT campus in mid-2011, with completion anticipated in 2012.
+GIS completed construction of its new 75,000 sq. ft.
+LEED certified research building on the RIT campus in early 2013.
 It incorporates state-of-the-art sustainable building technologies and smart computing/energy systems, and will serve as a living laboratory for scientific discovery and experiential learning.
 This building will also provide New York State with a strategic advantage as an unparalleled center for education, research, technology and expertise that will enable the State to capitalize on and capture economic growth opportunities.